pauldubois98/RefresherMaths2024/README.md

 Sources for the refresher maths course taught at the ESSEC buisness school september 2024.

-In order to pass the course you need to validate each session.
+In order to pass the course, you need to validate each session.
-This can be done either by *comming in person to the session*, or by sucessfully *solving all compulsary questions* from the problem set.
+Validating a session can be done either by *coming in person to the session*, or by successfully *solving all compulsory questions* from the problem set.